 If you are a fan of more contemporary art, you may want to visit the Poster Museum.
 Right next door to the palace, it’s no trouble to visit both in a single trip.
 One of the largest poster collections in the world, the Poster Museum houses over 55,000 posters from the 19th-century to modern times.

 Being further out from the city centre, accommodation in Wilanow is not actually terribly expensive, despite the luxury atmosphere.
-You will be able to choose from a range of more luxury hotels without breaking the bank like you would in Warsaw Centrum.

-Stay in Wilanow If you want to escape from the hustle and bustle of Warsaw; You don’t mind being further out from the city centre; Sightseeing is not your top priority; You want to stay in affordable luxury.
+Stay in Wilanow If you want to escape from the hustle and bustle of Warsaw; You don’t mind being further out from the city centre; Sightseeing is not your top priority;

 Known as Nowe Miasto in Polish, Warsaw New Town hasn’t actually been ‘new’ since the 14th-century.
 Immediately north of the Old Town, this is another super central area, within walking distance of some of Warsaw’s top sights.

 With a similarly historic vibe to Stare Miasto yet fewer big attractions drawing in tourists, this is a great alternative.
 If you want the whole trifecta of central, historic, and less crowded, then the New Town is the best area to stay for you.

 Being one of the more historic areas of the city, there are, of course, a few interesting old buildings to visit whilst you are in the area.
 Fort Legionów is a round, red brick fortress from the 19th-century.
 Set in pretty parkland, the round hall is now a popular venue for indoor markets.

 Alternatively, nearby Traugutt Fort is a bit more imposing.
 Multi-storied and with the traditional battlements you expect from a defensive castle, it’s well worth paying a visit to see if you can explore the spooky depths of the old fortress.